Taffer/love-experiments/text-monospaced/README.md

 text area in the bottom-right of the
 [Ultima V](https://wiki.ultimacodex.com/wiki/File:U5amig.jpg), for example.

+We'll make an area that can display five lines of 20 characters each.

 You can run it from this directory with:

 ```sh